Frequently Asked Questions

 Does Mass Audubon have a Library membership program?

 Yes.
-Our Library Partners Program includes discounted admission to more than 50 spectacular wildlife sanctuaries across the state, where library patrons can explore and enjoy the nature of Massachusetts.
+Our Library Partners program includes discounted admission to more than 50 spectacular wildlife sanctuaries across the state, where library patrons can explore and enjoy the nature of Massachusetts.
 Library Partners also provide vital support for protecting wildlife and wild lands in Massachusetts.
-Learn more about the program
+Learn about the Library Partners program >

 Does Mass Audubon have a corporate membership program for businesses and nonprofit organizations?

-Yes, businesses and nonprofit organizations may join our Community Partners Program as a way to offer great benefits for their employees while supporting Mass Audubon’s efforts to protect wildlife and wild lands.
-Learn more about the program
+Yes, businesses and nonprofit organizations may join our Community Partners program as a way to offer great benefits for their employees while supporting Mass Audubon’s efforts to protect wildlife and wild lands.
+Learn about the Community Partners program>

 Does Mass Audubon have an organizational membership?

 Yes.
-Our Organizational Membership is designed for self-guided visitation at Mass Audubon wildlife sanctuaries, nature centers, and museums, by small groups accompanied by a staff person or other facilitator from your organization/agency.
-Learn more
+Our Organizational Membership is designed for self-guided visitation at Mass Audubon wildlife sanctuaries, nature centers, and museums, by small groups accompanied by staff from your organization/agency.
+Learn more about Organizational Membership >

-Why does the address label on membership publications include ‘or current resident" after the recipient's name?
+Why does the address label on membership publications include "or current resident" after the recipient's name?

-Adding the ‘or current resident’ tag ensures higher deliverability, so that when the named member(s) is not at the address we have on file (for example, they have moved, and we have not yet been notified of their new address), or we have an incorrect address, at least our publications are going to someone that may become interested or engaged in our work.
+Adding the "or current resident" tag ensures higher deliverability.
+When the named member(s) is not at the address we have on file—for example, if they have moved and we haven't been notified of their new address yet—or we have an incorrect address, at least our publications are going to someone that may become interested or engaged in our work.
 Without this, they would simply be discarded by the Post Office.